jgitlin-p21/chef-server/src/oc_erchef/schema/baseline/README.md

-Baseline Chef Server PostgreSQL Schema
+Baseline CINC Server PostgreSQL Schema
 ======================================

 This directory contains the original cinc-server-schema that the